-Positive thinking techniques and exercises help you bring positive change into your life with short and simple exercises that honor your feelings.
+Exercises for positive thinking help you bring positive change into your life with short and simple exercises that honor your feelings.

-And we need a little help because negative thinking seems to be the focus for so many of us.
+And we need exercises for positive thinking because negativity seems to be the focus for so many!

-However, the best way to change any habit is practice.
+However, the best way to change any habit is to practice.
 And exercises help you practice!

 In his inspiring book, Think and Grow Rich by Napoleon Hill, published in 1937, he writes: “You have absolute control over just one thing, your thoughts.”

 Do you see the date Napoleon Hill first published this world famous book?